Brovar64/png-viewer/README.md

 ```

 The application will launch and you can click the "Select PNG Folder" button to browse your directories and view PNG files.

+### Viewing and Interacting with Images

+- Click on any thumbnail to open the image in a dedicated transparent window
+- Use the mouse wheel to zoom in/out of the image
+- Drag the image by clicking and holding on any non-transparent part
+- Press 'W' key while hovering over the image to close the window

 ## Building for Production